sally/adventure-time-api/README.md

 # Adventure Time API

+## Introduction

-The Adventure Time API is a simple data source that catalogs the main characters of the Cartoon Network series Adventure Time.
-It is built on [JSON Server](https://github.com/typicode/json-server).
+Adventure Time API is a simple data source that catalogs the main characters of the Cartoon Network series Adventure Time.
 It was mainly created as a REST API protype for the app [Adventure Time Wisdom](https://github.com/sally/adventure-time-wisdom).

+This project was built using [JSON Server](https://github.com/typicode/json-server).
+The sprites returned were ripped from *Adventure Time: Explore the Dungeon Because I Don't Know!* and *Adventure Time: The Secret of the Nameless Kingdom* and provided by [The Spriter's Resource](https://www.spriters-resource.com/).

-# Getting Started
+## Getting Started

 Requests can be made with `curl` (or other helper libraries).
 Note that only `GET` requests are accepted at this time.